 “Paul StJohn Mackintosh is one of those writers who just seems to quietly get on with the business of producing great fiction.” – Paul Michaels, This is Horror

-Paul StJohn Mackintosh is a Scottish poet, writer of weird and dark fiction, translator and journalist.
-Born in 1961, he was educated at Trinity College, Cambridge, has lived and worked in Asia and Central Europe, and currently divides his time between Hungary and other locations.
+Paul StJohn Mackintosh is a Scottish poet, writer of weird and dark fiction and roleplaying games, translator and journalist.
+Born in 1961, he was educated at Trinity College, Cambridge, has lived and worked in Asia and Central Europe, and currently divides his time between Geneva and other locations.

 Paul’s short story ‘The People of the Island,’ in Eldritch Horrors: Dark Tales, from H. Harksen Productions, received an Honorable Mention from Ellen Datlow in her ‘Best Horror of the Year Volume Two’ list for 2009, and his story ‘The First Circus of the New Year’ received the same in 2016.
 His acclaimed first poetry collection, The Golden Age, was published by Bellew Publishing in 1997, and reissued on Kindle in 2013, and his second poetry collection, The Musical Box of Wonders, was published by H. Harksen Productions in 2011.
 His co-translations from the Japanese, done with Maki Sugiyama, include The Poems of Nakahara Chuya (1993) and Nip the Buds, Shoot the Kids (1995) by the 1994 Nobel Prize-winner Kenzaburo Oe, which won a Japan Festival Award.
 He translated the poems for the Japanese photo-travelogue and exhibition catalogue Utamakura (Asuka Historical Museum, 1998).
 He also co-translated Superstrings (2007) by Dinu Flamand from Romanian with Olga Dunca.